Creating a Mirror Edge - Advantages, Disadvantages, and Recommended Grit Progressions

 • Wicked Edge Grit and Micron Order Chart

-Micron vs Grit You'll see that we bounce between micron and grit when discussing our abrasive handles and stropping compounds.
+Micron vs Grit You'll see that we bounce between microns and grit when discussing our abrasive handles and stropping compounds.
 Both of these measurements are used to determine how coarse or fine a material is.
 Grit is measured in how many individual ...